-This May, the vibrant, living culture of Asia’s world city is on show with four festivals.
-In modern and cosmopolitan Hong Kong, rousing gongs and drums, colourful parades, ancient rituals and bizarre customs signal the celebration of the city’s ancient Chinese past with the birthdays of Tin Hau, Buddha and Tam Kung, plus the Cheung Chau Bun Festival.
-And this is your guide to experiencing the energy, tradition and passion that are the very soul of Hong Kong!
+Behind this modern and cosmopolitan city, rousing gongs and drums, colourful parades, ancient rituals and bizarre customs signal a celebration of its ancient Chinese past, with the birthdays of Tin Hau, Buddha and Tam Kung, plus the Cheung Chau Bun Festival.

 Tin Hau’s Birthday falls on the 23rd day of the third lunar month.
 You can find the Western calendar date here.

 Hong Kong’s maritime heritage ensures that Tin Hau, Goddess of the Sea and patron saint of fishermen, has a strong and loyal following here.
 On her birthday, locals flock to the more than 70 temples dedicated to her in Hong Kong to pray for safety, security, fine weather and full fishing nets during the coming year.
 So enduring is the reverence for Tin Hau in Hong Kong that this festival is even celebrated by many young people who are more likely to catch a fish in a seafood restaurant than on a trawler.

 In Shap Pat Heung in Yuen Long, there is a colourful parade of fa pau (floral wreaths), lion dances and a fa pau raffle.
 There are also festivities in Sai Kung, where a brightly decorated procession of fishing boats makes its way to the city’s oldest Tin Hau Temple.